hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 (as-a-data-analyst-anchor)=
 ## <span style="color: #229955;">As a data analyst</span>
 > <span style="font-size: 1.5em; font-weight: bold; color: #229955; font-family: Roboto Slab,ff-tisa-web-pro,Georgia,Arial,sans-serif;">&nbsp;&nbsp;... applying HED tools to answer scientific questions:</span>

-Whether you are analyzing your own data or using shared data produced by others to answer a scientific question, fully understanding the data and its limitations are essential for accurate and reproducible analysis.
-This section discusses how HED annotations and tools can be used for effective analysis.

-**Here are some topics of interest to data analysts:**

 Whether you are analyzing your own data or using shared data produced by others to answer a scientific question, fully understanding the data and its limitations are essential